GENI-NSF/geni-tools/README-omni.txt

  - Speaks for option that Omni passes to aggregates has been renamed `geni_speaking_for` (#466)
  - Show the AM nickname in addition to URL in output (#424)
+ - `renewslice` when given a slice credential replaces the saved slice credential in place, rather than in a new filename. (#386)

 New in v2.4: